 It's important to take your baby to your doctor's office soon after the baby leaves the hospital.
 Your doctor will check your baby's weight gain and find out how your baby is doing at home.

 Talk with your doctor about feeding your baby.
-Your doctor may recommend vitamins, iron and a special formula if the baby is bottle-fed.
+Breast milk is the best baby food.
+If your baby does not suck or latch on well, these are problems that can be overcome with help.
+Ask your doctor to involve a lactation consultant.
+Breast milk can be fed from a bottle instead of, or in addition to, from the breast.
+Breast milk can be pumped and stored if you prefer to feed breast milk from a bottle, or are away from your baby due to their care needs or your work.
+If your baby is fed formula instead of breast milk, a special formula may be needed.
+Your doctor may recommend vitamins and iron.
 Vitamins are often given to premature babies to help them grow and stay healthy.
 Your baby also may need extra iron because premature babies often do not have as much iron stored in their bodies as full-term babies.
 After about 4 months of taking iron drops, your baby will have about the same amount of iron as a full-term baby.
 Your doctor may want your baby to take iron drops for a year or longer.

 Most doctors advise giving a premature baby solid food at 4 to 6 months after the baby's original due date (not the birth date).
 Premature babies are not as developed at birth as full-term babies are, so it may take them longer to develop their swallowing ability.
 If your baby has medical problems, your doctor may recommend a special diet.